calaldees/teacherEducation/teacherEducation/_pre_course_activities.md

 Pre-Course Activities
 =====================

-An introduction to the PGCE Secondary/School Direct Programme in Computer Science 2023-24
+An introduction to the PGCE-Secondary/School-Based Programme in Computer Science.

 Dear Colleague,

-Congratulations on being offered and having accepted a place to start on the PGCE/School Direct Computing programme in September.
+Congratulations on being offered and having accepted a place to start on the PGCE/School Based Computing programme in September.
 Both programmes are very intensive and demanding, but are also a very enjoyable, stimulating and creative.
 The more you can do before starting the programme, the easier it will be, especially in the first few weeks in September.